OdatNurd/devember-2022/website/docs/quickstart/02-configuration.md

 title: Configuring Omphalos
 ---

-In this quick start, the configuration portion of this would point out that when you run Omphalos for the first time, it sets up a configuration area for you, the location of which depends on your operating system:
+Omphalos can be configured via environment variables, a configuration file, or both.
+Upon installation a base configuration is in place, which can be modified to suit your own needs.
+See the detailed configuration page for more information.

+## Configuration Area

+When executing Omphalos for the first time, it will generate a configuration area, which is the location in which the configuration information is kept, logs are stored, and the base location where content bundles will be stored.

+The location of this  folder depends on your operating system.

+### Linux

-* ***linux*** users can find it at `~/.config/omphalos`, or the location specified by the environment variable `$XDG_CONFIG_HOME` if the user has set that to change where configuration items go.
+Under Linux, the configuration directory is `~/.config/omphalos`, or the location specified by the environment variable `$XDG_CONFIG_HOME` if you have set that to change where configuration items go.

-* ***windows*** users will find the config folder at `%APPDATA%\omphalos`
+### Windows

+Under Windows, the configuration folder is `%APPDATA%\omphalos`, as is standard for the platform.

+### MacOS

-* ***macos*** users will find the config folder at `~/Library/Application Support/omphalos`
+Under MacOS, the configuration folder can be found at `~/Library/Application Support/omphalos`

+## Sample Configuration

-The configuration folder contains a sample configuration file named `omphalos.json.example`; rename this to `omphalos.json` and refer to the configuration section for the available configuration options you can set and their values.
+The configuration folder contains a sample configuration file named `omphalos.json.example`, which also outlines the default values that are in place if there is no configuration set.

+To configure Ompahlos, rename this to `omphalos.json` and refer to the configuration section for the available configuration options you can set and their values.

+### Configuration File Format

 The configuration file uses `JSONC`, which is a more forgiving `JSON` format and allows trailing commas and comments.

+## Logging

-The configuration folder also contains a `logs` folder inside of which all application logs will be saved as Omphalos runs; this is a good place to look if things don't seem to be working as you would expect.
+The configuration folder contains a `logs` folder inside of which all application logs will be saved as Omphalos runs; this is a good place to look if things don't seem to be working as you would expect.

-There is also a `bundles` folder into which bundles can be installed by default.
+## Bundles

+When installing bundles, the primary location to store installed bundles is in the `bundles` folder of the configuration area, although as outlined in the configuration section, you can configure alternate places where bundles are stored should you want to store them elsewhere.